mayankk2308/mkdatadetector/README.md

 ## Usage

-After installing the framework into your project, you can easily access `MKDataDetectorService` class by importing the framework in your swift files:
+After installing the framework into your project, you can easily access the `MKDataDetectorService` class by importing the framework in your swift files:
 ```swift
 import MKDataDetector
 ```